When you speak Shanghainese with your mum, I only understand a few words, so I can't join in the conversation.

 - Tom ceketini alt katta bıraktı.

-The house needs a new coat of paint.
+The house looked wonderful with its fresh coat of paint.

 My flat is on the third floor.